YijiaG-Jessica/YijiaG-Jessica/README.md

 🏓🏓🏓Table Tennis 🏓🏓🏓

-Professionally trained as an athlete for 7 years from 2008 - 2015. **Still playing till now!!!**
+Professionally trained as an athlete for 7 years from 2008 - 2015. **Still playing now!!!**

 [1] Current rating at <a href = "http://www.nctta.org/">
 NCTTA (USA)</a>: **2054**